-What are the different types of irons that exist?
+What are the different types of irons?

 First is the forged iron made for expert-level golfers.
 This type of iron is thin and made to help experienced golfers create shots that they could not usually accomplish with other irons.

-The next type is a cavity-backed iron that is typically referred to as game-improvement irons.
-The purpose of these irons is to help the amateur golfer get the ball into the air with a larger clubhead that has a broad sweet spot to reduce side spin and promote launch angle after impact.
+These irons aim to help the amateur golfer get the ball into the air with a larger clubhead with a broad sweet spot to reduce side spin and promote launch angle after impact.

 Game-improvement irons are not built to help shape shots or allow the golfer to input spin upon the swing.
 They are blunter instruments that are made solely to promote better contact with the golf ball for better results than high-handicappers are used to seeing from their game.